ssardina-research/fond2allout/README.md

 When there are many `oneof` clauses in a top-level `and` effect, the cross-product of all the `oneof` clauses will determine the deterministic actions.

+For a determinizer that can handle more general effects, see project [AI-Planning/fond-utils](https://github.com/AI-Planning/fond-utils).
+)